cs1302uga/cs1302-tutorials/visibility/visibility.rst

 that it's private.

 ..
 [1] members
-           The members of a class are its constructors, methods, variables, and constants; they can be static or non-static (instance) members.
+       The members of a class are its constructors, methods, variables, pand constants; they can be static or non-static (instance) members.

 Example 1
 =========